-US stock indexes hold steady as the price of oil steadies
+Energy stocks dive anew, offset tech gains; US indexes mixed

-NEW YORK (AP) — U.S. stock indexes held steady in early trading Wednesday after the price of oil stabilized.
-Markets elsewhere around the world were mixed, while stocks in mainland China got a small boost after they got the OK to join a widely followed index of emerging-market stocks.
+NEW YORK (AP) — U.S. stock indexes were mixed in afternoon trading Wednesday after another dive for energy stocks offset gains for health care and technology stocks.

+Bond yields held steady, while stocks in mainland China got a small boost after they got the OK to join a widely followed index of emerging-market stocks.

 Most Read Stories